Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Related Works

-Degradation inference and subsequent Health Indicator (HI) construction from unlabeled sensor data are essential tasks in Prognostics and Health Management (PHM)~\cite{nguyen_feature_2022}.
-Both aim to uncover the underlying degradation states (potentially multi-dimensional), while HI construction derives a scalar trajectory (normalized to $[0, 1]$) for health tracking and RUL prediction, typically requiring run-to-failure trajectories for training.
-The central challenge for both tasks is disentangling latent degradation states from noise and operational variations.
-Thus, we review methods addressing both degradation inference and HI construction.
+Degradation inference from \revtext{condition monitoring} sensor data \revtext{is an} essential task in Prognostics and Health Management (PHM)~\cite{nguyen_feature_2022}. \revtext{In PHM, degradation inference, health indicator construction, and RUL prediction are closely related tasks, as they all rely on extracting degradation-related latent information from sensor measurements.} The central challenge \revtext{lies in} disentangling \revtext{the} latent degradation state from noise and operational variations. \revtext{In the following}, we review \revtext{representative unsupervised approaches} addressing degradation inference, \revtext{including methods that introduce latent variables implicitly interpreted as degradation during training.}

-\textbf{Snapshot-based modeling}.
-These methods learn the system's behavior at discrete time points.
-A common approach is residual-based modeling, where the system is trained only on healthy data to capture normal behavior.
-At test time, deviations from these learn behaviors, i.e., the residuals, are treated as degradation indicators from which HI can be derived.
-And learning this healthy system behavior can be done either by mapping operating conditions to outputs~\cite{hsu_comparison_2023}, or by using Autoencoders (AEs) and Variational Autoencoders (VAEs), where the residual corresponds to the reconstruction error~\cite{ zhou_construction_2022}.
-The resulting residuals can then be aggregated into a scalar health indicator, for instance, through dimensionality reduction methods~\cite{zhou_systematic_2024}.
-While such approaches have practical utility, they are primarily designed to reproduce healthy behavior rather than model degradation progression; therefore do not fulfill important criteria such as monotonicity and disentanglement of degradation from operational variations.

-\textbf{Regularization and constraints}.
-To address these limitations, some methods incorporate domain knowledge or physical principles through constraints.
-Examples include monotonicity and trendability constraints in Autoencoders~\cite{bajarunas_health_2024}, trend constraints in VAEs~\cite{qin_unsupervised_2022}, and semi-supervised approaches with isotonic projections ensuring monotonicity~\cite{frusque_semisupervised_2024}.